 Christian Science nurses continue to work with the art of Christian Science nursing for a healing ministry as they go forward in the CSNA IV course.
 As in all of the Christian Science Nursing Arts courses, CSNA IV addresses the art of ministering to the patient and his needs with a genuine practice of Christian Science.
 A strong focus in this course is given to spiritual qualities, ethics, judgment, and skills in support of overseeing care in this spiritual ministry.
 It addresses preparation for roles and responsibilities of management and oversight in the various avenues and settings embraced by Christian Science nursing, along with a continued emphasis on a readiness to respond to the needs of all mankind in one’s individual practice.
 Strong demands continue to be made on the Christian Science nurse for “a demonstrable knowledge of Christian Science practice” in the preparation for and representation in Christian Science nursing.
 CSNA IV addresses the demonstrated readiness called for in representing oneself as a Christian Science nurse.

 Chestnut Hill Benevolent Association (BA), Chestnut Hill, Massachusetts, offers classroom instruction for all four of the classes as described here.

-Arden Wood offers classroom instruction for the CSNA I class, as described here.
-At this time, our Christian Science nurses in training take their CSNA II, III and IV classes at the BA, and return to Arden Wood for their mentoring period.
+Arden Wood offers classroom instruction for the CSNA I & II classes, as described here.
+At this time, our Christian Science nurses in training take their CSNA III and IV classes at the BA, and return to Arden Wood for their mentoring period.
 In reviewing applications for courses, we give consideration to the specific avenue chosen for the mentored instruction period that is to be included in each course.

-For more information about the program or upcoming classes, or to request an application, please contact our CSNA Registrar at (415)379-2220 or .
+For more information about the program or upcoming classes, or to request an application, please contact our CSNA Registrar at (415)379-2220 or email us here.